 Touchstone Weimaraner puppies are home raised, socialized, started on crate training and potty training, and exposed to birds.
 Tails are docked, dewclaws are removed, and they also come de-wormed and with their first shots.
-Pups are also evaluated for structure and character.
-They are also formally temperament and field tested and vet checked before they are placed.
+Puppies are evaluated for structure and character, and are formally temperament and field tested and vet checked before they are placed.

-I am making tentative plans for 2021.
-If you would like to be considered for a future Touchstone puppy, please read on…
+I am making definitive plans for fall/winter 2022.
+If you would like to be considered for a future Touchstone Weimaraner puppy, please read on…

 I ask that you take some time to research the breed before inquiring about puppies.
 Weimaraners are not for everyone, and I need to stress that my dogs are bred to work.
 At a minimum, they must be adequately exercised both physically and mentally.

-For those interested in a hunting companion or competition prospect, please understand that most Weimaraners are slow to mature and are much softer than other pointing breeds.
+For those interested in a hunting companion or competition prospect, please understand that most Weimaraner puppies are slow to mature and are much softer than other pointing breeds.
 They tend to be more difficult to train for these reasons.

 I do occasionally breed Blue Weimaraners, but they are disqualified in the breed standard.
 They are AKC and NAVHDA registerable and can participate in performance events such as field trials and NAVHDA testing, but they cannot be shown.